sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 ## Step 5: Register your domain.
 (Optional)

-- If you haven't already, register your domain name and remember if must match the bucket name.
-This process can take up to 72 hours to complete, but it often finished before then.
-As an alernative to registering and connecting a domain name, the S3 bucket will have it's own URL.
+- If you haven't already, register your domain name.
+It must match the bucket name.
+- This process can take up to 72 hours to complete, but it is often finishes before then.
+As an alernative to registering and connecting a domain name, the S3 bucket will have its own URL.

 ## Step 6: Navigate to the Lambda console.